Bjeet20/Bjeet20/README.md

 - 👋 Hi, I’m @Bjeet20
-- 👀 I’m interested in ... learning.
+- 👀 I’m interested in learning.
-- 🌱 I’m currently learning ...
-Python.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ... idk.
 - 📫 How to reach me ... i’ll update this later.

 <!---